 If it's a vegetable that can hold stuffing, chances are there's a Greek recipe for it.
-Favorites are tomatoes, zucchini, peppers, and eggplant, and potatoes also work well.
+Stuffed vegetables include favorites like tomatoes, zucchini, peppers, and eggplant, and potatoes also work well.

 Fillings can include meat or be meatless, and the variety of herbs is endless.
 Creativity is the rule!

 The ultimate celebration cookies, and a favorite at weddings and baptisms because of their white color, sugared almond cookies (kourabiethes) are shortbread-type cookies, loaded with roasted almonds, and then dusted with more than a generous helping of confectioner's sugar.
 The recipe includes links to more versions, as well as a photo tutorial showing the process.Continue to 21 of 21 below.

 In Greek: τσουρέκι, say: tsoo-REH-kee